Noncompact self-shrinkers for mean curvature flow with arbitrary genus: Behaviour for high genus

 \emph{Claim 5.} If $R>0$ is sufficiently large then $c=\Lambda^{R}\cap P$ is nonempty with positive diameter and $\Theta_\infty$ is not just a multiple of the plane $P$.

 \begin{proof}[Proof of Claim 5.]
 Towards a contradiction, suppose that $\Lambda^{R}\cap P\subset\{0\}$ for all $R$.
 Then Claim 3 implies that $\Lambda^{R}$ is a discrete set contained in the vertical axis $\xi_0$ for all $R$.
 Hence, $\Theta_\infty\setminus\{0\}$ is a smooth, embedded minimal surface in Gaußian space.
-In fact, by the removable singularities result \cite{Gulliver1976} (see also \cite[Prop.
-1]{Choi1985}), the surface $\Theta_\infty$ is a smooth, embedded self-shrinker and therefore connected.
-By Claim 1, $\Theta_\infty$ must be a multiple of the plane $P$.
+Being rotationally symmetric, each connected component of $\Theta_\infty \setminus P$ that has $0$ in its closure has finite Euler characteristic.
+Hence, by the removable singularities result \cite{Gulliver1976} (see also \cite[Prop.
+1]{Choi1985}), each of these components extends smoothly to the origin, lies on one side of $P$ (because $\Theta_\infty$ is embedded away from the origin) and touches $P$ only in the origin.
+This is impossible by the strong maximum principle, and therefore no such components exist.
+By Claim 1 and the Frankel property, $\Theta_\infty$ must therefore be a multiple of the plane $P$.
 The dihedral symmetry implies that the multiplicity $m$ must be odd.
-In fact $m=1$ since the Gaußian area of $\Theta_g$ is bounded from above by $1+\frac{4}{e}<3$ for all $g\in\N$.
+In fact $m=1$ since the Gaußian area of $\Theta_g$ is bounded from above by $1.02+\frac{4}{e}<3$ for all $g\in\N$ by Lemma~\ref{lem:width}.

-By Brakke's \cite{Brakke1978} work (cf. \cite[p.\;54]{Colding2013}), the plane $P$ is the self-shrinker with least Gaußian area and there is a gap to the next lowest.
+By Brakke's \cite{Brakke1978} work (cf.~\cite[p.\;54]{Colding2013}), the plane $P$ is the self-shrinker with least Gaußian area and there is a gap to the next lowest.
 Hence, if a subsequence of $\{\Theta_g\}_g$ converges locally smoothly to $P$ with multiplicity one, then $\Theta_g=P$ for sufficiently large $g$ which contradicts the fact that $\Theta_g$ has genus $g$ as shown in Lemma~\ref{lem:genus_Theta}. \end{proof}

 \emph{Claim 6.} The blow-up of $\Theta_\infty$ around any point $x_0\in c$ is given by two orthogonal planes.
 In particular, $\Theta_\infty$ is the union of the plane $P$ with a smooth self-shrinker $S$.